 OTI validates and maps GTFS data and GIS data.
 When GTFS data is initially imported, the application runs a validator to check for common GTFS errors before storing the data in an internal database.
 The application then identifies where in the world the transit system is located, and chooses the best local coordinate system in which to store the data.
 Because the system performs spatial calculations, it is important to use a coordinate system that accurately represents distance and area.
 OTI chooses a Universal Transverse Mercator (UTM) based on the latitude and longitude of the GTFS data.

 OTI can also calculate metrics using GIS data.
-It uses two boundary files and demographic data to support advanced accessibility and performance metrics.
+It uses two boundary files (city and metropolitan area boundaries) and demographic data to support advanced accessibility and performance metrics.
 The boundary files only need a single polygon per file, with no required attribute data.
 The demographic data should be provided at the most granular resolution available, and requires three attributes:

 Population metric 1: the primary population field – may be total population, working-age population